Replacing the Keyboard Membrane - "Rubber Key" Spectrum

-New keyboard membranes are available in the Sales pages of the Sinclair section of the website here.
+If you don't yet have a new replacement keyboard membrane, they are available in the Sales pages of the Sinclair section of the website here.

-They are fairly easy to fit provided you have strong fingernails and lots of patience - the keyboard plate has to be removed and is usually stuck down pretty solidly!
+The replacement process is fairly straight forward, but you will need strong fingernails and lots of patience - the keyboard plate has to be removed and it is usually stuck down pretty solidly!

-Now turn the computer the right way up and gently lift the top of the case.
+Now turn the computer the right way up and facing you in the normal operating position.
+Gently lift the top of the case.
 You should see two flat ribbon cables linking the keyboard to the main circuit board.

-Gently grasp the ribbons as near to the PCB as possible and carefully pull them from their sockets without twisting them.
-They tear easily, so be careful, you're trying not to damage them at this point.
+Gently grasp the ribbons as near to the main board as possible and carefully pull them from their sockets without twisting them.

 Replacing the membrane